jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 }
 ```

-> Note that the usage of hardcoded string literals are for demonstration purposes only, and I would highly recommend externalising your constants or otherwise providing a consistent static reference to be used as your collection identifiers.
+> Note that the use of hardcoded string literals is for demonstration purposes only, and I would highly recommend externalising your constants or otherwise providing a consistent static reference to be used as your collection identifiers.

 However, there are yet additional concerns that need to be addressed.
 Our test suites &mdash; now running sequentially within a single test collection &mdash; still share the same process environment and, as a result, a given test's environment may be "polluted" by the one or more tests that run before it.